codezenn/echo-iris/ATTRIBUTIONS.md

 License: GNU Affero General Public License v3.0 (AGPL-3.0)
 Upstream: ultralytics/ultralytics, https://github.com/ultralytics/ultralytics
 Used as: real-time object detection model.
-YOLO11n weights are deployed to the Sony IMX500 on-camera neural processor in Sony's RPK format.
+YOLO11n weights are deployed to the Sony IMX500 on camera neural processor in Sony's RPK format.
 Detection runs continuously on the camera silicon while the voice agent is active, producing labeled bounding boxes on the live preview window so visitors can see themselves and surrounding objects highlighted while chatting with IRIS.